 Pillows serve a much deeper purpose than merely acting as a cushion for our heads.
 Their essential function in maintaining proper spinal alignment cannot be overstated, as this directly impacts our overall sleep health and comfort.
 An appropriate pillow provides necessary support to our neck and shoulders, areas that are particularly susceptible to strain and discomfort.
 Without adequate support, we risk disturbing our body's natural alignment, leading to potential discomfort and restless nights.

-Moreover, pillows contribute to relieving pressure points across the body.
+Moreover, pillows contribute to relieving pressure points across the body, you can maybe try an anime body pillow to suit your taste.
 This is especially beneficial for individuals who might experience particular sensitivity in areas such as the hips, shoulders, and neck.
 By alleviating these pressure points, pillows can enhance blood circulation throughout the night, which not only aids in reducing the likelihood of waking up due to discomfort but also promotes a deeper, more restorative sleep cycle.

 It's also worth noting the importance of pillow support in preventing common sleep disturbances.
 For example, a pillow that properly supports the neck can help minimize the chances of obstructive sleep apnea, a condition where breathing temporarily stops during sleep, leading to frequent awakenings.
 Similarly, a well-chosen pillow can reduce snoring by ensuring the airways remain open and unobstructed throughout the night.